jitusharma7/ANN-Churn-Modelling-/README.md

 # ANN-Churn-Modelling
-The purpose of this project is to build a higher accurate model and  identify the key factors which are main driving factor for customer churn
+The purpose of this project is to build a higher accurate model and  identify the key factors which are the main driving factor for customer churn

 ## Table of Content
   * [Overview](#Overview)